 - Health research underpins the prevention and treatment of ill health and brings benefits across the UK population.
-We welcome the creation of Health Education England (HEE), the Local Education and Training Boards (LETBs) and the Health Research Authority (HRA), in primary legislation.
-This Bill provides the opportunity to ensure that the UK has a workforce that can undertake and reap the benefits of this research and a proportionate regulatory and governance framework to underpin it. - Research training and experience should be seen as a key component of education and training.
-We welcome the clause that places a duty on HEE and LETBs 'to have regard to the need to promote research', although we, along with other respondents to the Department of Health's consultation on the Bill, would like to see this duty strengthened to simply 'promote research'.
+Through the creation of Health Education England (HEE), the Local Education and Training Boards (LETBs) and the Health Research Authority (HRA), this Bill provides the opportunity to ensure that the UK has a workforce that can undertake and reap the benefits of this research and a proportionate regulatory and governance framework to underpin it. - Research training and experience should be seen as a key component of education and training.
+We welcome the clause that places a duty on HEE and LETBs 'to have regard to the need to promote research', although we would like to see this duty strengthened to simply 'promote research'.
 We are pleased to see that the need for effective reporting arrangements is acknowledged in the draft clauses.
-These reporting arrangements must ensure that HEE is held to account for its performance in delivering its duty towards research. - We welcome the focus of the HRA on promoting the co-ordination and standardisation of the regulation of health and social care research in the United Kingdom and in seeking to ensure that such regulation is proportionate.
-We have identified a number of areas that should be addressed to ensure that the HRA can be effective in achieving these aims. - Delay and duplications inherent in obtaining research permissions from NHS Trusts are regarded as causing the greatest inefficiencies in health research in England.
+These reporting arrangements must ensure that HEE is held to account for its performance in delivering its duty towards research. - Moves to ensure that education providers play a key role in education and training are positive.
+We believe that to enable co-development of appropriate educational provision that is both service sensitive and academically and professionally informed, LETBs should be closely aligned with academic health alliances. - We welcome the focus of the HRA on promoting the co-ordination and standardisation of the regulation of health and social care research in the United Kingdom and in seeking to ensure that such regulation is proportionate. - Delay and duplications inherent in obtaining research permissions from NHS Trusts are regarded as causing the greatest delay to health research in England.
 It would be helpful if the HRA's role in facilitating NHS research governance (which we regard as a priority) could be explicitly mentioned in the Bill. - Monitoring performance across the health research pathway, engaging with stakeholders (including patients and researchers), and early knowledge of future challenges and opportunities for the regulation of research will all be essential if the HRA is to fulfil its roles and responsibilities.
-We would like these to be reflected in the wording of the Bill. - We see significant risks and minimal benefit in disbanding the Human Fertilisation and Embryology Authority (HFEA) and the Human Tissue Authority (HTA).
-We support retaining both the HFEA and the HTA providing that they work closely with the HRA and other regulators to further streamline the regulation, inspection and governance process for patient and public benefit.
+We would like these to be reflected in the wording of the Bill.